abhishek2002228/RISCV_MYTH_CORE/README.md

 # RISC-V_MYTH_Core

-Made The Microarchitecture for a RISCV core, which has support of base interger RV32I instruction format using TL Verilog and Makerchip IDE.
-This also has a sub-project which involved making a pipelined Calculator.
+Made The Microarchitecture for a RISCV core, which has support of base integer RV32I instruction format using TL Verilog and Makerchip IDE.
+This also has a sub-project which involved making a pipelined calculator.
 This was done as a part of a 5-day workshop.

 ![](Day3_5/Final.png)